yiit/ENFi32_10012026/docs/source/Plugin/_Plugin.rst

 Displaying the Unit of Measure can be disabled by unchecking the **Show Unit of Measure** checkbox on the Tools/Advanced page.

+Value Type
+^^^^^^^^^^

+(Added: 2025/06/21)

+On selected builds and for some plugins only, the Value Type selection is available.
+This selection is available when either the type of value per Value field is selectable by the user, or can have too many options to determine explicitly.

+The options included here are all possible value types supported by ESPEasy that represent a *single* value, excluding options like Temp/Hum, Temp/Baro/Hum etc., and are used during the MQTT AutoDiscovery process. ``None`` indicates no value type is selected.

+Available options: ``Single, Switch, Dimmer, UInt32 (1x), String, Int32 (1x), UInt64 (1x), Int64 (1x),`` ``Double (1x), Analog, Temp, Hum, Lux, Distance, Direction, Dust PM2.5,``
+``Dust PM1.0, Dust PM10, Moisture, (e)CO2, GPS, UV, UV Index, IR, Weight, Voltage,`` ``Current, Power Usage, Power Factor, Apparent Power Usage, TVOC, Baro,``
+``Red, Green, Blue, Color temperature, Reactive Power, AQI, NOx, Switch (inv.)``

 |

 .. _Plugin List: